Donald Michie: Career and research

 In 1960, he developed the Matchbox Educable Noughts And Crosses Engine (MENACE), one of the first programs capable of learning to play a perfect game of noughts and crosses.
 Since computers were not readily available at this time, Michie implemented his program with about 304 matchboxes, each representing a unique board state.
-Each matchbox was filled with coloured beads, each representing a different move in that board state.
+Each matchbox was filled with coloured beads, representing a different move in that board state.
 The quantity of a colour indicated the "certainty" that playing the corresponding move would lead to a win.
 The program was trained by playing hundreds of games and updating the quantities of beads in each matchbox depending on the outcome of each game.

 Michie was director of the University of Edinburgh's Department of Machine Intelligence and Perception (previously the Experimental Programming Unit) from its establishment in 1965.
 The machine intelligence unit predated the university's computer science unit.
-He remained at Edinburgh until 1985, when he left to found The Turing Institute in Glasgow.
+He remained at Edinburgh until 1985.

+When he left to found The Turing Institute in Glasgow, alongside Peter Mowforth and Tim Niblett.
+In 1984, the institute worked under contract from Radian Corp to develop code for the Space Shuttle auto-lander.
+The code was developed with an inductive rule generator, Rulemaster, using training examples from a NASA simulator.
+The Turing Institute was involved with a series of advanced robotics projects including robot navigation, robot sensing and using robots to learn the naïve physics of handling objects through random play.

 Active in the research community into his eighties, he devoted the last decade of his life to the UK charity The Human Computer Learning Foundation, and worked with Stephen Muggleton, Claude Sammut, Richard Wheeler, and others on natural language systems and theories of intelligence.
 In 2007 he was completing a series of scientific articles on the Sophie Natural Language System and a book manuscript entitled "Jehovah's Creatures".
 Michie invented the memoisation technique.

-He was founder and Treasurer of the Human-Computer Learning Foundation, a charity registered in the UK.
+He was founder and Treasurer of the Human-Computer Learning Foundation, a UK registered charity.